Society-for-Internet-Blaseball-Research/prophesizer/Basics.md

 ### DB Patches

 * Patch files from the `patch` directory are MD5-hashed and compared to entries in the `data.applied_patches` table
 * If a patch file is present that is not applied, the SQL code in that file will be run.
-This is used for manually cleanup and patching of Weird Cases like Thomas England / Sixpack Dogwalker
+This is used for manual cleanup and patching of Weird Cases like Thomas England / Sixpack Dogwalker
 * Once a patch is applied, it's added to `applied_patches` and shouldn't be applied again unless it changes.

 ### Refresh Matviews